More concordance homomorphisms from knot Floer homology: Knot-like complexes and their properties

 \begin{definition} We say a chain complex over $\cR$ is \emph{reduced} if $\d \equiv 0 \mod (U, V)$.
 In a reduced complex, we can write $\d$ as the sum $\d = \d_U + \d_V$, where if $\d x = y$, then $\d_U x = y_U$ and $\d_V x = y_V$.
 Note that $\d_U^2 = \d_V^2 = 0$.
 We call $\d_U$ the \textit{$U$-differential} and refer to elements with $\d_U x = 0$ as \textit{$U$-cycles}; similarly, we call $\d_V$ the \textit{$V$-differential} and refer to elements with $\d_V x = 0$ as \textit{$V$-cycles}. \end{definition}

 \begin{lemma} Every knot-like complex $C$ is locally equivalent to a reduced knot-like complex $C'$. \end{lemma}

 \begin{proof} Suppose that $C$ is not reduced.
 Then there exists $x \in C$ such that $\d x$ is not in the ideal generated by $U$ and $V$.
 We claim that we may complete $\{ x, \d x\}$ to a basis $\{ x, \d x, y_1, \dots, y_n \}$ for $C$ such that the $y_i$ generate a subcomplex $C'$ of $C$.
-Indeed, first complete $\{x, \d x\}$ to an $\cR$-basis $\{ x, \d x, y_1, \dots, y_n \}$ for $C$, where $\d$ does not necessarily preserve the span of the $y_i$.\footnote{Here, we are using the fact that if $N$ is a (free) submodule of a free module $M$, then a basis for $N$ can be extended to a basis for $M$ if and only if $M/N$ is also free.
+To see this, first complete $\{x, \d x\}$ to an $\cR$-basis $\{ x, \d x, y_1, \dots, y_n \}$ for $C$, where $\d$ does not necessarily preserve the span of the $y_i$.
+Here, we are using the fact that if $N$ is a (free) submodule of a free module $M$, then a basis for $N$ can be extended to a basis for $M$ if and only if $M/N$ is also free.
 To apply this in our case, note that $x$ and $\d x$ do not lie in the image of $(U, V)$.
-A grading argument then shows that no linear combination of $x$ and $\d x$ lies in the image of $(U, V)$.} For each $y_i$, write $\partial y_i$ as a linear combination of $x$, $\d x$, and the other basis elements $y_j$.
+A grading argument then shows that no linear combination of $x$ and $\d x$ lies in the image of $(U, V)$.

+For each $y_i$, we then write $\partial y_i$ as a linear combination of $x$, $\d x$, and the other basis elements $y_j$.
 By adding multiples of $x$ to $y_i$, we may assume that $\d x$ does not appear in any differential $\d y_i$.
 This also shows that $x$ does not appear in $\d y_i$, since then we would have

 for some polynomials $P(U, V)$ and $P_j(U, V)$, which would imply that $\d x$ appears in some $\d y_j$.

 It follows that

 is a split short exact sequence of freely generated $\cR$-complexes.
 Since $\langle x, \d x \rangle$ is acyclic by construction, the projection $p \co C \to C'$ and section $s \co C' \to C$ both induce isomorphisms on homology.
 Hence $C$ and $C'$ are locally equivalent.
 Since $C$ is finitely generated, we may iterate this procedure to arrive at a reduced complex. \end{proof}